 To make your first 3D origami unit, cut a sheet of square origami paper in half.
-The exact size of your square doesn't matter, although 6 inches is a good place for a beginner to start.
-If you use a 6 inch square of paper, you'll have two sheets of paper that are 6 inches long and 3 inches wide.
+The exact size of the square doesn't matter, though a 6-inch square is a good size for beginners.
+If you use a 6-inch square of paper, you'll end up with two pieces of paper that are 6 inches long and 3 inches wide after the cut.

-Place the first rectangular paper horizontally in front of you.
+Place one rectangular piece of paper horizontally in front of you.
 Fold the paper in half horizontally.
-Make a guide crease by folding in half down the vertical middle, then unfolding.
+Then, make a guide crease by folding the paper in half down the vertical middle and then unfolding.

 Fold the Sides

-Fold the left and right sides down as shown in the photo to the left.
+Fold down the left and right sides to make a point at the top as shown in the photo below.

 Flip the paper over.
-Fold the left and right sides up as shown in the photo to the left.Continue to 5 of 9 below.
+Then, fold the left and right sides up as shown in the photo below.

 Make a Triangle

-Fold the bottom two points up so you have a triangle shaped paper.
+Fold the bottom two points up, so your paper is shaped like a triangle.

 Complete Your 3D Origami Unit